theycallmek/cerebrum/README.md

 # 🧠 cerebrum

-Cerebrum is an script for collecting Razer Silver from the app Razer Cortex Games.
+Cerebrum is a script for collecting Razer Silver from the app Razer Cortex Games.
 It currently semi-automates watching ads for silver, and collects daily quests.

 The cortex is the outer layer of the cerebrum.
-Which plays an important role in conciousness.
+Which plays an important role in consciousness.
 Fitting for an "AI".

  ## 💠 Features